Improwised/kb.repairrabbit.github.io/content/FAQs/How-an-email-template-works.md

 +++

-E-mail templates notify the customer of their appointment status.
-Admin can edit the e-mail templates.
+Email templates notify the customers of their appointment status.
+Admin can edit the email templates.

 As an example, if an appointment is missed by the customer, admin can send the e-mail "We miss you!"